osTicket/docs/Admin/Manage/Ticket Filters.rst

 Filter Action Section
 ---------------------

-**Reject Email:** If this is selected, no ticket will be created, therefore, save changes because all other actions below this action are invalid.
+**Reject Ticket:** If this is selected, no ticket will be created, therefore, save changes because all other actions below this action are invalid.

 **Use Reply-To Email:** Reply to the specified Reply-To email address in the header of the ticket.